MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 For example, for a file located at `https://contoso.sharepoint.com/sites/site1/library1/folder1/image1.jpg`, given the following:

 - User 1 has access to folder1 and to image1.jpg
 - User 2 does not have access to folder1
 - User 3 does not have access to folder1 but is granted explicit permission to access image1.jpg through SharePoint Online
 - User 4 has access to folder1 but has been explicitly denied access to image1.jpg

 Then the following are true:

 - User 1 and User 4 will be able to access image1.jpg through the CDN.
 - User 2 and User 3 will not be able to access image1.jpg through the CDN.

-    However, User 3 can still access the asset image1.jpg directly through SharePoint Online while User 4 cannot access the asset through SharePoint Online.
+- User 3 can still access the asset image1.jpg directly through SharePoint Online while User 4 cannot access the asset through SharePoint Online.

 ## Overview of working with the Office 365 CDN

 To set up the Office 365 CDN, you follow these basic steps:

 - Plan for CDN deployment:

   - Determine which static assets you want to host on the Office 365 CDN.
-For detailed information about how to make these choices, refer to [Content delivery networks](content-delivery-networks.md).
+For detailed information about how to make these choices, refer to [Content Delivery Networks](content-delivery-networks.md).
   - [Determine where you want to store your assets](use-office-365-cdn-with-spo.md#CDNStoreAssets).
 This location is a folder or SharePoint library and is called an origin.
   - Determine whether the assets should be made public or kept private.
 You do this when you [Choose whether each origin should be public or private](use-office-365-cdn-with-spo.md#CDNOriginChoosePublicPrivate).
 If you want, you can have multiple origins in which some are public, and some are private.

 - [Set up and configure the Office 365 CDN by using the SharePoint Online Management Shell](use-office-365-cdn-with-spo.md#CDNSetupinPShell).
 When you complete this step, you will have:

   - Enabled the CDN for your organization.
   - Added your origins.
 You identify each origin as public or private.

 Once you're done with setup, [Manage the Office 365 CDN](use-office-365-cdn-with-spo.md#CDNManage) over time by:

 - Adding, updating, and removing assets
 - Adding and removing origins
 - Configuring CDN policies
 - If necessary, disabling the Office 365 CDN

 ## Determine where you want to store your assets

 The CDN fetches your assets from a location called an origin.
 For Office 365, an origin is a SharePoint library or folder that is accessible by a URL.
 You have great flexibility when you specify origins for your organization.
 For example, you can specify multiple origins, or, a single origin where you want to put all your CDN assets.
 You can choose to have both public or private origins for your organization.
 Most organizations will choose to implement a combination of the two.